KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 * Composite attributes, such as Customer Address, will be normalised into separate fields (Street, City, Postcode, Country) for clarity.
 * OrderItem is a weak entity and cannot exist without its parent Order.
 * Subtypes of Payment (CardPayment, PayPalPayment) enforce disjointness — a payment record must belong to exactly one subtype.
+* Products must be assigned to exactly one product type (Electronics, Clothing, or Books).
+* Subtype attributes are only applicable to products of the corresponding type.

 **Dependencies**